 Gill Stannard is a naturopath and mentor in Sydney, Melbourne and around the world

-With over 26 years of clinical experience – Gill is one of Australia’s most experienced and respected naturopaths.
-In 2014 she relocated to Sydney (Inner West) but regularly holds naturopathy and mentoring consultations in Melbourne, as well as helping people around Australia and the world by Skype.
+With almost 30 years of clinical experience – Gill is one of Australia’s most experienced and respected naturopaths.
+In 2014 she relocated to Sydney (Inner West) but regularly holds naturopathy and mentoring consultations in Melbourne, as well as helping people around Australia and the world by Zoom.

 Interview with Gill

 As a child I loved growing herbs and was fascinated about health.
 While living in London in my early 20’s I lucked upon sharing a house with 3 naturopaths.
 I admired their passion and how they walked the talk.
 The shared meals were also incredible.

 On returning to New Zealand, more than half my lifetime ago, I immediately understood what my path in life would be and moved to Melbourne to study naturopathy at the Southern School of Natural Therapies.
 I graduated in 1991 with a Diploma of Applied Science (naturopathy), which was the most comprehensive course on offer at the time.
 The four years of full time study included medical sciences as well as herbal medicine, nutrition and other naturopathic modalities.

 What was it like being a naturopath in the 1990s?

 The last decade of the twentieth century was such an exciting time for naturopathy and I feel incredibly fortunate to have begun clinical practice at the time when traditional naturopathy and evidence-based medicine first came together.
 I had the best of both worlds, with exceptional herbal mentors and increasing scientific validation of our practice and remedies.
 This solidified my approach to healing and made me the level-headed practitioner I am today.